 1. Keep telling yourself: Eating is not a hobby.

 We often eat out of habit, barely conscious of what we’re doing.
-“We make about 200 mindless food decisions a day,” says Dr. Arvon, who helps guests at Pritikin turn mindless eating into mindful eating.
+“We make about 200 mindless food decisions a day,” says Dr. Coral Arvon, Director of Behavioral Health and Wellness at the Pritikin Longevity Center.

 Habits, especially pleasurable ones, can have a real pull on us in the evening, the only time of the day when many of us can really relax.
 All the frenzy and fury of the day is finally done.
 It’s time to plop down on the sofa.
 Time to reward ourselves.
 Time for our favorite hobby – eating!